 - Assessment of alignment of thorax (rib cage) and pelvis.

-When doing a Real Time Ultrasound scan we look at your bladder and we look at the way you use your stomach muscles.
+When we do a Real Time Ultrasound scan we look at your bladder and we look at the way you use your stomach muscles.
 To do this most effectively it is helpful if your bladder is not empty.
 You don’t need to have a full bladder – there simply needs to be some urine in the bladder so try to avoid going to the toilet when you arrive at the clinic.

 Not everyone wants a pelvic floor assessment and that’s totally up to you.
 Pelvic floor assessments can be performed internally or to some extent externally.
-During a pelvic floor assessment, the physio will check the muscle tone as some of these muscles can be either too switched on or not switched on enough.
-Pip or Bo will then check how well you can perform a pelvic floor contraction and check for any prolapses.
+During a pelvic floor assessment, the physio will check the muscle tone as some of these muscles can be either too switched (too tight) on or not switched on enough (too weak) – or both!
+Our physios will then check how well you can perform a pelvic floor contraction and check for any prolapses.

 How strong your pelvic floor is and what condition it’s in after delivery can impact when you can return to sports.
 Some sports, like running, can lead to leaking and damage to the tissue that holds your bladder up if your pelvic floor is not doing its job.
 So, if you’re into sports, or you like to work out, your pelvic floor resting tone is also something really important to assess.

-The physio will also assess your rib cage and pelvic alignment postnatally because it can greatly impact your ability to get your tummy muscles working again and so that you can recover your normal stomach muscle function and recover from stomach muscle separation issues.
+The physio will also assess your rib cage and pelvic alignment postnatally because it can greatly impact your ability to get your abdominal muscles working again and so that you can recover your normal stomach muscle function and recover from stomach muscle separation issues.

 Lots of women complain about having a mummy tummy they can’t get rid of.
-If there is a twist in the rib cage and/or one in the pelvis this can create pressure in your abdomen that gives you the belly bulge.
+If there is a twist in the rib cage and/or a twist in the pelvis, it can create pressure in your abdomen that gives you the belly bulge.
 The faster you identify any issues in the rib cage and/or pelvis postnatally the faster you will get your stomach back.
 Getting tension on the linea alba (the tissue in the abdominal separation) is extremely important in preventing back and pelvic pain long term.